microsoft/pxt/tests/project-tools-test/README.md

   must be installed.
 - [whiteboard.spec.js](whiteboard.spec.js) loads the actual image editor, reducer, whiteboard controller and header menu.
 Storage and game-asset access are mocked, not the controls.
-It covers legacy notes, named-board operations, independent images/text/undo, confirmed deletion and last-board protection, save errors/retry, all 16 colors on mobile and footer spacing.
+It covers new and saved notes, named-board operations, independent images/text/undo, confirmed deletion and last-board protection, save errors/retry, all 16 colors on mobile and footer spacing.
   Contrast checks use the production stylesheet order (shared menu styles load